Alice Owen: Philanthropy

 By the death of her third husband, 21 December 1598, Mistress Owen was left free to carry out her long-cherished plans.

 On 6 June 1608, she obtained licence to purchase at Islington and Clerkenwell eleven acres of ground, whereon to erect a hospital for ten poor widows, and to vest the same and other lands, to the value of £40 a year, in the Brewers' Company.

 The site had previously been known as the 'Ermytage' field.
 Here she erected a school, free chapel, and almshouses, on the east side of St. John Street Road, which stood till 1841.

 In one of the gables three iron arrows were fixed, as a memorial of the childhood event previously described.

 By indentures dated in 1609, she gave to the Brewers' Company a yearly rent-charge of £25, in support of her almshouses.

 On 20 September 1613, she made rules and orders for her new school.

 She had previously, by her will, dated 10 June 1613, directed the purchase of land to the amount of £20 a year for the maintenance of its master.

 She made many other bequests, especially to Christ's Hospital and the two universities of Oxford and Cambridge.

 By 1830, the value of the trust estates in Islington and Clerkenwell had grown to £900 a year.
 In 1841, the school and almshouses were rebuilt, at a cost of about £6,000, on a new site in Owen Street, Islington, a little distance from the old.

-On 14 August 1878, a new scheme obtained the royal assent, by which the school of Alice Owen was expanded into two — one for about three hundred boys, and the other for the like number of girls.
+On 14 August 1878, a new scheme was approved by the Charity Commissioners, by which the school of Alice Owen was expanded into two – one for about three hundred boys, and the other for the like number of girls.